-The post Hands-On Experience Benefits Vet Tech Students and Rescue Animals Alike appeared first on Globe University Blog.
+The post Hands-On Skills: Vital Experience for Vet Tech Students appeared first on Globe University Blog.

 Are animals your passion?
 Become part of an animal care team by earning a degree in veterinary technology.